gardener/gardener/docs/proposals/02-backupinfra.md

 - Scale down etcd-main with old config. :warning: Cluster down time
 - Copy remaining objects
 - Scale up etcd-main with new config.
 - Destroy Old bucket and old backup namespace.
-It can be immediate or preferrably __lazy__ deletion.
+It can be immediate or preferably __lazy__ deletion.

 ![backup-migration-sequence-diagram](./02-backupinfra-migration.svg)